 You might think that there’s no room in a labour ward for beauty products.
 Not so.
 All that labouring takes its toll, so you’ll be glad of a decent lip balm and even some hand cream to help you feel human through the whole exhausting experience.
 Afterwards, a nursing balm to soothe sore nipples for breastfeeding mums will be crucial (here’s an important tip, breastfeeding ALWAYS hurts at the start, no matter how many babies you’ve had.
 If you can grit your teeth and push through it for those first weeks, you’ll be so glad you did).
 You might also like to pack some baby bath wash in case your hospital doesn’t provide it.
 Mambino Organics have a beautiful range of skincare products for mums and babies, including a calendula nursing balm, lip balm and gentle baby wash.

-Don’t forget a camera to capture those all- important first moments after birth.
-In between contractions, take a look at our post on birth photography for some ideas!
+Don’t forget a camera to capture those all-important first moments after birth.
+In between contractions, take a look at our posts on birth photography for some ideas!
 Some people like to pack scented candles and music to set the mood in the labour suite – feel free to add those too or create a soothing playlist on your phone if you think it might help you relax.
-Try streaming service Pandora for some labour-friendly music.

 Wraps are terribly important in the early days because babies are used to being cocooned in your womb, so make sure to bring two or three, depending on the length of your hospital stay.
-I can almost guarantee that every midwife you encounter will show you a different way to swaddle your baby, triggering mass confusion and panic, especially amongst first-time parents!
-End the confusion – and have all your visitors melt at the cuteness quotient – with one of these foolproof organic cotton Dimples Swaddlewraps.
+I can almost guarantee that every midwife you encounter will show you a different way to swaddle your baby, but you’ll be a pro in no time – especially with the amazing range of different swaddles on the market.
 If your hospital doesn’t supply nappies, throw in a pack of newborn-sized nappies too.
 Disposables are probably easier while in hospital.

 Of course, now that your baby is here, you’re going to want to shout it to the world.
-Our birth announcement post will help you do just that from the comfort of your hospital bed.
+Our ideas on birth announcements will help you do just that from the comfort of your hospital bed.

 If you have older children, it’s a good idea to pack a little present for them inside your bag that can be “from the baby” when they come to visit you and their new brother or sister in hospital.
 This is especially useful if your older children are still toddlers because the whole getting-a-new-sibling experience can be rather daunting and confusing for them.
 A baby doll or cuddly creature of their own to care for, like these lovelies from Blabla, can put a nervous toddler at ease and make the transition easier.
-Craft kits like these from Jam and Soda or the brilliant Magna Play sets from Tiger Tribe will keep preschoolers and older kids occupied for hours.
+Craft kits like these from Jam and Soda will keep preschoolers and older kids occupied for hours.

-Finally, when it’s time to go home, you’re going to want to make sure that you have an appropriate car seat.
+Finally, when it’s time to go home, you’re going to want to make sure that you have an appropriate infant capsule or car seat.
 We recommend having the seat professionally fitted to ensure that it is installed correctly.
+You will remember this first drive home forever!

 (baby in suitcase image at top courtesy Smarty Pants Photography)